CHEM-PHYS-X684/QuantumSoftware/Syllabus.md

 		- Code Ground state in Notebook
 		- **Assignment:** graph_energy.ipynb
 			> Develop a Jupyter notebook that finds the ground state (lowest energy) configuration of an arbitrary Ising Hamiltonian, that is defined by a Graph
+		- **Assignment:** ising_ensemble_avg.ipynb
+			> Develop a Jupyter notebook that finds the thermodynamic averages of a few quantities for an arbitrary Ising Hamiltonian defined by a Graph
 	- Monte Carlo
 		- Thermodynamic averages
 		- Go through [MolSSI workshop](https://education.molssi.org/python-package-best-practices/) to develop a software package